Gobi1616/Datalogy_Final/README.md

     1- Selected a topic
     2- Reason why we selected this topic
     3- Description the sources of data
-    4- Questions they hope to answer with the data
+    4- Questions we hope to answer with the data
-    5- Providing a smple data for the mock testng of the model 6- Proposing a Machine Learning "Model" fit for the task 7- Connecting the draft machine learning module to the provisional database that
+    5- Providing a sample data for the mock testng of the model 6- Proposing a Machine Learning "Model" fit for the task 7- Connecting the draft machine learning module to the provisional database that
         - Takes in data in from the provisional database